florhicks/python/README.md

 - Auto-click on upgrades.
 - Auto-click on buildings.

+## 17. Personal Web Card (`personal-web-card`)

+- A simple personal webpage created using Flask and HTML web templates.
+- Serves as a digital business card with links to LinkedIn, email, and GitHub profiles.

 Enjoy your automated Cookie Clicker gaming experience on the official [Cookie Clicker website](https://orteil.dashnet.org/cookieclicker/)!

 ### Feel free to explore, contribute, or provide feedback.
 Thanks for visiting! 😊